-teacher.
-Master of Teaching (Secondary Education) students are required to undertake the majority of their Pre-service teachers are expected to visit their placement school and classroom as much as possible before they commence their professional experience placement.
+Pre-service teachers are expected to visit their placement school and classroom as much as possible before they commence their Professional Experience placement.
 Pre-internship contact time is to be arranged between the pre-service teacher and the mentor teacher.
-Pre-service teachers are required to make four full-day visits prior to the block placement.
+Pre-service teachers are required to make five full-day visits prior to the full school term block.
 The pre-service teacher is able to observe and begin to learn about and discuss: